t0biW/SAP_BTP_onboarding/docs/11_AI_Analytics.md

   }
 ```

-With that, our "Evaluate_AI" button is ready to be used.
+With that, our `Evaluate_AI` button is ready to be used.
 Feel free to play around and execute some interesting queries about the incidents!

 ## Next Steps